cserl-iitb/bootcamp2022/application_software/week2/README.md

 [Network I/O using sockets video lecture 2](https://youtu.be/UIH-cqUjcM0)

 Now, consider the simple client and server programs provided to you in this repository.
 You can use them as a guide to write your own code.
-The server program takes one command line argument: the port number on which to listen.
+The server program given to you takes one command line argument: the port number on which to listen.
 The client program takes two arguments: the server hostname and port number.
-You can give localhost as the hostname if you are running the client and server on the same machine.
+You can give ```localhost``` as the hostname if you are running the client and server on the same machine.
 Once the client and server are connected to each other, the client sends a message to the server and gets a reply back.

 Here is the output from these simple programs given to you  (the client and server programs must be run in separate terminals):